OTRF/Security-Datasets/environment/shire/aws/Date_Documentation/Create-Datasets.md

 2. Seat yourself access on the machine of choice

     * Create a listener and then put the agent on the machine you are attacking.
 The reason for this, is because we are collecting data for a specific attack technique, not the initial foothold that allowed entry into a machine.
+If you don't know how to do this check out the Empire's documentation here: https://www.powershellempire.com/

 3. Get the module ready for the attack you choose to perform. <strong> Do not press execute yet. </strong>